thijskuilman/filament-fork/packages/forms/docs/10-rich-editor.md

 ## Enforcing a content structure

-If your editor requires content to follow a specific structure, you may use the `->contentStructure()` method which accepts a simple expression syntax.
+If your editor requires content to follow a specific structure, you may use the `contentStructure()` method which accepts a simple expression syntax.

 ```php
 use Filament\Forms\Components\RichEditor;